 Commercial vehicles pose unique dangers to ordinary drivers.
 Because of their weight and limited maneuverability, tractor trailers can easily cause serious accidents.
+According to the TN Department of Safety and Homeland Security, in 2020, there were 5,680 truck accidents in Middle Tennessee that caused a serious injury or death.
+In Tennessee one out of every 14 crashes and one in every six fatalities involved a large truck.
+One in every three crashes involving a truck occurred on an interstate and 6% of large truck drivers involved in crashes were following improperly.
+The Federal Motor Carrier Safety Administration promulgates the rules and regulations that govern truck drivers and trucking companies.
+Failure to comply with these laws can expose truckers and their employers to liability in the event of a truck accident.
 An experienced Nashville Truck Accident Attorney at Matt Hardin Law understands the complexity of litigating truck crash cases.
 We can help you seek compensation if you have been injured in a truck accident.

 Some of the truck accident claims that we handle on a regular basis include: